pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/configure-and-provision/index.md

 `Container` resource _after_ the `Image` resource.
 Another dependency to note is that the `backend_container` depends on the `mongo_container`.
-If we tried to run `pulumi up` without the `mongo_container` running or present somewhere in state, Pulumi will let us know that the resource doesn't exist and will stop.
+If we tried to run `pulumi up` without the `mongo_container` running or present somewhere in state, Pulumi would let us know that the resource didn't exist and would stop.

 The backend container also requires environment variables to connect to the mongo container and set the node environment for Express.js.
 These are set in